(Last Update: 09/24/2024)

 Some people call them boxsprings, and some call them foundations.
 Why is it?
 A boxspring and a base are one thing in this modern world.

 Box springs were initially designed to contain real springs inside the wooden frame.
-However, modern manufacturers have improved efficiency in making lightweight boxes without springs.

-Box Springs vs. Adjustable Bed Base:
+Box Springs vs. Adjustable Beds:

-SECTION 6: Do You Need a Box Spring?
+Do You Need a Box Spring?

 Consider Your Mattress Type: Not all beds need a box spring.
 Foam, latex, and hybrid mattresses typically require a solid foundation for support and perform better on a platform bed or a slatted mattress foundation.
 Please check your mattress warranty.